ViktorStiskala/cryptsetup-ssh-unlocker/README.md

 against a `known_hosts` file.

 Server will be unlocked only when SSH is available on the specified IP address and port and if the fingerprint in the `known_hosts` file matches.

-To limit the possible attack vector, you should use IP addresses in the host configuration rather than domain names.
+You should always use IP addresses in the host configuration rather than domain names to limit the attack possibility after compromising a DNS server.

+Please also note that the server host keys are always stored on an unencrypted partition, so this script won't protect you against an attack with both physical access to the server and the IP address used for unlocking.
+To further limit the attack possibility, you should use monitoring and possibly disable ssh unlocker in the case of unexpected behavior.

+Other possible security implications and solutions how to prevent them are beyond the scope of this documentation.

 ## Requirements